openssl/technical-policies/policies/coding-style.md

 /**
- * \brief Describe the function add briefly
+ * \brief Describe the function add briefly.
- * Add a more detailed description here, like sums two inputs and returns the
+ * Add a more detailed description here, like sums two inputs and returns the.
  * results
  * \param a - input integer to add
  * \param b - input integer to add